If you buy something through a link on this site, I may receive a small commission. (Disclosure policy).

 There is no “required” number of tummy time minutes, just soft recommendations to help the baby develop.

-It is true that 20 minutes is such a recommendation, but remember, it doesn’t have to be 20 min all at once.
-And let’s be honest here, how many teenagers do you know that can’t lift their head up off the floor?
+20 minutes is indeed such a soft recommendation, but remember, it doesn’t have to be 20 minutes all at once.
+And let’s be honest here: How many teenagers do you know who can’t lift their heads up off the floor?

-It is a matter of fact, that since science figured out that the risk of Sudden Infant Death Syndrome can be reduced sharply by having babies sleeping on their back, the timing of babies’ neck and back muscle development has been delayed slightly.
+It is a matter of fact that since science figured out that the risk of Sudden Infant Death Syndrome can be reduced sharply by having babies sleeping on their backs, the timing of babies’ neck and back muscle development has been delayed slightly.

 Sleeping on their back, it takes a little bit more time for babies to gain enough strength to be comfortable when put belly down on the floor.
 But it is not like it is a problem.
-Babies still learn to hold their heads up, push up on arms, crawl, sit, walk, climb, and everything else no matter what we do with their tummy time. :-)
+Babies still learn to hold their heads up, push up on arms, crawl, sit up, walk, climb, and everything else, no matter what we do with their tummy time. :-)

 Handy Tips to Make the Tummy Time Enjoyable